pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

  - [delete-item, id=1](http://localhost:8080/delete-item?id=1)
  - [delete-all](http://localhost:8080/delete-all)

-##### Testing:
-1. Stop any running applications that run on port 8080
-2. Run Application
-3. Run tests

-##### Hosted Graphite:
-1. Go to [Hosted Graphite](https://www.hostedgraphite.com/) and make a profile (or link Heroku profile if you have one)
-2. Get the API key and host URL from the "Overview" tab on the left.
-Host URL can be found when you click "How do I send metrics?" under the API key. the URL looks like this "x.carbon.hostedgraphite.com" where "x" is a 8 char value.
-Links to these fields can be found under the "TODO" tab in IntelliJ.
-3. In the App, add the values in the fields in getReporter method in GraphiteMetricsConfig.
-4. Run the app, do some API calls.
-5. Go back to [Hosted Graphites metrics page](https://www.hostedgraphite.com/app/metrics/) Search for "100018" (or whatever you may have changed it to) in sendReportTcp method.
-6. View the metrics.

 <a name="AttemptedFeatures"></a>
 ## 2. Attempted Features

  - Basis pipeline
  - Overvåkning, varsling og Metrics

 <a name="Reflections"></a>
 ## 3. Reflections